bravecorvus/TuringMachine/README.md

 | ------------- | ----------------------------------------------------------------------------------------- |
 | assets/  | Content related the the aesthetic presentation of this project such as images  |
 | testing/  | Directory for testing various features.  |
-| source/tm  | Specifically the C++ Implementation of the Turing Machine
-| source/gui | Web based GUI written in Golang, HTML5, CSS, Javascript, which comprise the web server.
+| source/  | Specifically the C++ Implementation of the Turing Machine and the Web based GUI written in Golang, HTML5, CSS, Javascript, which comprise the web server.

 This is the final project for St. Olaf CS333 Theory of Computation which consists of creating a full GUI implementation for a Turing Machine.